booz-allen-epa-agile-rfi/epa-rfi/CONTRIBUTING.md

 git rebase upstream/master
 git push -u origin master
 ```
-What that will do is fetch all the latest changes in the remote repository so that they are available for local git operations.
-The `rebase` command will rewind all of you local commits to a point of synchronicity with the remote master, then replay the remote master's commits as well as your own local commits back onto your local master branch.
-At that point, you will be ahead of your origin master, so you then need to push back up to your origin master to be fully in sync.
+That will fetch all the latest changes in the remote repository so that they are available to the local git repository.
+The `rebase` command will rewind all of your local commits to a point of synchronicity with the remote master, then replay the remote master's commits, as well as your own local commits, back onto your local master branch.
+At that point, you will be ahead of your origin master (the one on github) so you then need to push back up to your `origin master` to be fully synchronized.

 To get your other main branches back in sync with their respective upstream branches, you do the same thing.